GP & Nurse-led support for patients with anxiety, depression or mental health conditions

-A mental health care plan may include access to a private psychologist, therapist, social worker, or mental health nurse.
-Sessions with any mental health professional (except private Psychiatrist’s) can be bulk billed and can include 10 ‘free’ sessions with healthcare professionals that is private and personalised for your own needs.
+A mental health care plan may include access to a psychologist, therapist, social worker, or mental health nurse.
+Sessions with an accredited mental health professional (except a psychiatrist) can be rebated by Medicare if you have a mental health care plan and can include 20 subsidised sessions with healthcare professionals that are private and personalised for your own needs.

-Helen & Lynn are highly experienced Credentialed Mental Health Nurses (CMHN) at SmartClinics and have has answered some common questions below regarding these specially designed care plans.
+Helen & Lynn are highly experienced Credentialed Mental Health Nurses (CMHN) and have has answered some common questions below regarding these specially designed care plans.

 Q: How do I know if I qualify for a mental health care plan?